Imagine if everyone could contribute a little to help Save the Tasmanian Devil… that’s the focus of Think Tasmania’s “We Support” section this month.

 We have been liaising with Nicole Willcox, fundraising manager for the Save the Tasmanian Devil Appeal.
-Nicole gave us some additional information and photos to share…
+Nicole supplied Think Tasmania with photos (as credited) and additional information and to share…

 The Save the Tasmanian Devil Appeal is an initiative of the Save the Tasmanian Devil Program and is the official fundraising entity that direct funds in full to Australia’s national response to Devil Facial Tumour Disease, through the Save the Tasmanian Devil Program.
 100% of the funds raised by the Appeal go to the research and management activities that have been prioritised as important to the long-term solution to Devil Facial Tumour Disease and the aim to keep Tasmanian Devils sustainable in the wild as well as to facilitate the educational and publicity activities of the Appeal.
 The Appeal is coordinated by the University of Tasmania Foundation.

 Devil Facial Tumour Disease (DFTD)

 Tragically the Devil is fighting a battle unforseen only a few short years ago, struck down by Devil Facial Tumour Disease (DFTD), an extremely rare and aggressive cancer.
 Since the discover of the disease in 1996 it is estimated, via sightings, there has been a population decline of more than 80% of wild Tasmanian Devils, driving them to the point of extinction.